 Most of us admire guitar players who can effortlessly improvise a solo or who can move up and down the neck with blistering speed.
 However, the important skill of rhythm guitar is frequently overlooked.
 In this article, we’ll show you 10 rhythm guitar exercises for every skill level.

 1. Strumming Up And Down

 If you’re a beginner guitarist, chances are that you start learning rhythm guitar before anything else.
 And most beginners start out with what’s possibly the simplest strumming pattern — four quarter notes per measure, and all downstrokes.

 With this exercise, you’ll practice playing a slightly more complex pattern.
 The example exercise has you playing eighth notes, but you can slow it down to quarter notes if need be.

-If this is the first rhythm exercise you've done, you may just be discovering rhythmic notation.
-On sheet music, each beat will be represented by a slash or a diamond depending on its length.
-However, many exercises for beginners use a simplified form of notation -- upward arrows represent upward strums, while downward arrows represent downward strums.
-If you'd like some guidance on how to strum up and down, check out this helpful video lesson.
+If this is the first rhythm exercise you’ve done, you may just be discovering rhythmic notation.
+Each beat will be represented by a slash or a diamond depending on its length on sheet music.
+However, many exercises for beginners use a simplified form of notation — upward arrows represent upward strums, while downward arrows represent downward strums.
+If you’d like some guidance on how to strum up and down, check out this helpful video lesson.

 2. The Chord Changes Exercise

 If you’ve just started out in guitar lessons and mastered your first couple of chords, you might be ready to move on to changing chords.
 After all, before you do many guitar exercises, you’ll need to be able to switch between chords.